-- 1) The BME Department will consider petitions to the tenure-line majority rule if at least three of the committee members, constituting no less than three-fifths of the committee, hold their primary faculty appointments career-line or tenure-line in the BME Department, and if at least two of the committee members, constituting no less than one-third of the committee, hold tenure-line appointments in the BME Department.
-Note that the committee chair must have a tenure-line appointment in BME. - 2) The BME Department will consider petitions to the tenure-line committee-chair rule if the committee chair has an appointment career-line or adjunct in the BME Department.
-Note that the majority of the committee members must have tenure-line appointments in BME.
+- 1) The BME Department will consider petitions to the tenure-line majority rule if at least three of the committee members, constituting no less than four-sevenths of the committee, hold primary faculty appointments career-line or tenure-line in the BME Department, and if at least two of the committee members, constituting no less than two-sevenths of the committee, hold tenure-line appointments in the BME Department.
+Note that for this exception, the committee chair must have a tenure-line appointment in BME. - 2) The BME Department will consider petitions to the tenure-line committee-chair rule if the committee chair has an appointment career-line or adjunct in the BME Department.
+Note that for this exception, the majority of the committee members must have tenure-line appointments in BME.

 Supervisory committees mentor students through the program and ensure that their achievements are consistent with the work expected of those with a doctoral degree in biomedical engineering.
 Supervisory committees advise and consent to a student's academic program of study, evaluate and approve their research proposal, read and accept their written dissertation, and administer and judge their oral dissertation defense.
+To facilitate these interactions, students must convene a supervisory committee meeting at least once per year.
+Students who fail to do so will be put on academic probation for up to 12 weeks, until they meet with their committee.
+Students on probation who fail to convene a supervisory committee meeting within that 12-week period may be dismissed from the program.

 In addition, supervisory committees should help arbitrate disputes, resolve conflicts, and mediate difficult strategic programming decisions between students and their faculty advisors.
-The supervisory committee exists to support the Ph.D. student, and its members serve at the student's pleasure.
-With the consent of their faculty advisor, a student may replace members of their supervisory committee, including the faculty advisor themself, at any time by filing a Change Supervisory Committee form with the Graduate Academic Advisor for approval by the Director of Graduate Studies.
+The supervisory committee exists to support the student, and its members serve at the student's pleasure.
+With the consent of their supervisory chair, a student may replace members of their supervisory committee, including the supervisory chair themself, at any time by filing a Change Supervisory Committee form approved by the Director of Graduate Studies.